hsulab/GDPy/docs/source/expeditions/ga.rst

     * init:

-        Number of structures in the initial generation.
+        Number of structures (`size`) in the initial generation.
+These structures will be created by the method defined in the `builder` section.

     * gen: